miracle2k/webassets/docs/upgrading.rst

   argument.
 This was always intended for internal use and it's existence not advertised, so it's removal shouldn't cause too many problems.

+- The ``Bundle.build`` method now returns a list of ``FileHunk`` objects, rather than a single one.
+It now works for container bundles (bundles which only have other bundles for children, not files), rather than raising an exception.

 In 0.4
 ~~~~~~